 As a limited company director, the flexibility and freedom of being your own boss can hold a strong appeal.
 Working as a self-starter can help encourage creativity, spur competition in the market and establish a new industry standard.

 You should always keep up-to-date with the latest HMRC guidelines, including claimable expenses, or employ an accountant specialising in limited company accounting.
-By claiming appropriate expenses, you can minimize tax liability and maximize take-home pay.
+By claiming appropriate expenses, you can minimise tax liability and maximise take-home pay.
 Taking advantage of claiming relevant expenses can also cut your Corporation Tax bill.
 Here's a closer look at how:

 What is the Flat Rate VAT Scheme?